 The last time we hosted the virtual 21-Day Coding Challenge we had hundreds of teams competing.
 Some were as small as two members, while others had more than 100.
-Each team had their own strategies for reaching the top of the leaderboard - below, we’re sharing the best of the best tips to help you build momentum in your own team.
+Each team had their own strategies for reaching the top of the leaderboard - below, we’re sharing the best tricks from past teams to help you build momentum within your own.

-Teams like freeCodeCamp Toronto and Women in Web Development took advantage of Slack to communicate with their teammates.
+Teams like freeCodeCamp Toronto and Women in Web Development took advantage of Slack to communicate with their teammates in past challenges.
 The Women in Web Development group, for example, created a new Slack channel for each of the challenges, so those who fell behind could catch up at their own speed.
-Plus, keeping challenges in seperate channels eliminates spoilers for those still on their own intergalactic mission.
+Plus, keeping challenges in separate channels eliminates spoilers for those still on their own mission.

 Slack is a powerful tool for the purpose of the challenge because it specifically allows users to format snippets of code within the application itself.

 Jenny Chan, the creator of the Women in Web Development group, took charge of leading her team by producing two tutorial videos in October.
 "What Is The GRID?" and "How To Use The Browser Console” gave the team a visual walkthrough of some of the basics.

 "There are lots of professional women who want to get into web development.
 The challenge now is how do we help more of them to transition into a web development career," Chan told us after the October 2018 edition of the challenge.
 "There's also a need for us to connect with each other because we are often the only technical women in our team or company.
 Local events are great, but they don't happen often enough or the topic might not be the right fit."

 Don’t be shy.
 Share any and all experience on social media throughout the 21-Day Coding Challenge.
 Get creative too, like Team Javengers, a group of educators who came together to form a squad.
 They’re already tweeting using #TeamJavengers.
 Be like them and start your own hashtag.